-- 12.1 A student will normally be required to discontinue his/her studies at the University if he/she: - (i) fails to have probation lifted after he/she has been put on academic probation for two consecutive semesters; or - (ii) fails Field Experience in programmes leading to Qualified Teacher Status; or - (iii) fails to meet the graduation requirement as prescribed by the Programme; or - (iv) has received warning(s) but has failed to improve to meet the expectations of the University with respect to professional and personal behaviour; or - (v) has exceeded the maximum period of study without prior approval (as stipulated in 8.4). - 12.2 Normally, students who are required to discontinue their studies at the University will not be considered for re-admission to the same programme in the following three academic years.
+- (iv) has received warning(s) but has failed to improve to meet the expectations of the University with respect to professional and personal behaviour; or - (v) has exceeded the maximum period of study without prior approval (as stipulated in 8.4). - 12.2 Normally, students who are required to discontinue their studies at the University will not be considered for re-admission to the same programme in the following three academic years.